Russell Will Come Off The Bench On Tonight's Game vs. Sacramento Kings

 After his terrible performance against the Minnesota Timberwolves, where he starred in questionable moments, refusing to join his team's huddle before the game and later on when Patrick Beverley tried to gather everybody to talk about defense.

-Russell Will Come Off The Bench On Tonight's Game vs. Sacramento Kings
+Russell Will Come Off The Bench In Tonight's Game vs. Sacramento Kings

 This has been a possibility that new head coach Darvin Ham has been studied for a while now, and according to Adrian Wojnarowski of ESPN, the rookie head coach is ready to apply changes tonight, sending Russell Westbrook to the bench, trying to make him the leader of the team's second unit.